Ekinadoese/ELITE-GLOBAL-PHASE-1-PROJECT/README.md

 ## DATA

-The dataset appears well-structured and contains 179 rows and 20 columns.
+The dataset appears well-structured and contains 179 rows and 20 columns [Click Here to download](https://www.kaggle.com/datasets/shreyasg23/life-expectancy-averaged-dataset?resource=download).
 It includes data related to health metrics, economy, and demographic indicators.
 Here’s a summary:

 ### Key Columns